In The News

 Your body needs water to burn calories.
 Inadequate water intake can actually slow your metabolism, thus hindering weight loss.
 Water can help you metabolize the stored fat you already have more efficiently.
 Drink plenty of water before meals and throughout the day to help you feel fuller and eat fewer calories.

 Jamie Joyner, RD, LD, HFS, is a registered and licensed dietitian and an ACSM Certified Health Fitness Specialist for St. Luke's Hospital.
-Call 314-442-3238 or visit the Nutrition Wellness Center page.
+Call 314-442-3238 or visit the

 This article was published in the St. Louis Post-Dispatch on December 15, 2011.